mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 ## Setting up Client VPN
 This is where all our pre-work above starts to gel.
 The steps are:
 - Set up logging
+- Add a security group rule to allow access to your target resource
 - Create the VPN endpoint
 - Associate a target network
 - Add an authorization rule